All posts

 Verbiflow writes every send, open, click, reply, LinkedIn connect, accepted message, and call attempt as its own activity on the right contact, account, and deal in HubSpot, Salesforce, and Attio.
 Before it writes, it checks what already exists, so the CRM gets cleaner instead of filling up with duplicate contacts from every sequencer in the stack.

-Attribution that actually works
+Attribution that works

 Status changes that fire on real replies